Pattern hex

 School of Six Sigma

-When it comes to seeing how processes change over time, the ability to graph data can be invaluable, especially for continuous improvement practitioners.
-They can even help emphasize different attributes of the same data.
+When it comes to seeing how processes change over time, the ability to graph and make charts of data can be invaluable, especially for continuous improvement practitioners.
+Graphs and charts can even help emphasize different attributes of the same data.
+But how do we know if we’re using the best visuals for our particular data set?
+This course will help with that decision.

 What Do You Need to Know for Our Six Sigma Graphs Course?